 2. Recruiting for your school (including teacher recruitment)

 You are recruiting in a highly competitive market with an often shortage of qualified candidates, depending on the position or subject.

 Preparing a job description, person specification, application form and job advert are all hygiene factors.
 Job interviews and selection days are just part of a process.
 Ask the question, “What would the best MAT or school in the world do?”

 Focus on attitude and cultural fit, and not just skills and experience.
 You should also offer feedback to every candidate.
 Your time is tight and in demand, but taking time to deliver brief feedback will set you apart from other schools and MATs.
 There are relatively straightforward ways of doing this, without adding time to the process and if you want to know more , then email email@example.com.

 As well as being future candidates, they share their experience with others.
 Imagine the goodwill generated even where they don’t get the job.

 3. Onboarding school staff

 We use this title quite deliberately to move away from the idea of induction.
 We are helping staff to be their best self within the culture we have created.

-It cannot be just about their first hour, day or even week.
+We are not inducting them into a cult, and it cannot be just about their first hour, day or even week.
 It should start as soon as they are appointed and it is then about the ongoing support and challenge that is provided.
 We may be desperate to get them in the classroom on day one because they’re in such high demand, but week one should include so much more.

 It should involve meeting the CEO, Principal or Headteacher and other senior leaders; having lunch with a group of teachers; and spending quality time with their department manager.
 They should have a personal plan to cover the coming months; regular 1:1 time; coaching; feedback; training; regular two-way reviews; a first career conversation and more.